qemu/qemu/docs/devel/qtest.rst

 QTest is a device emulation testing framework.
 It can be very useful to test device models; it could also control certain aspects of QEMU (such as virtual clock stepping), with a special purpose "qtest" protocol.
-Refer to the documentation in ``qtest.c`` for more details of the protocol.
+Refer to :ref:`qtest-protocol` for more details of the protocol.

 QTest cases can be executed with